Gimpy42/LinkedInt/README.md

 # Change Log

-[v0.1 BETA 12-07-2017]
+[v0.1 BETA 28-08-2020]
 Additions:
-* UI Updates
-* Constrain to company filters
-* Addition of Hunter for e-mail prediction
+* Properly removed special caracter from email
+* Removing title from lastname to properly generate email
+* Multiple Company ID supporter with ID choice if required
+* Fetching occupation start date from profile

 # To-Do List

-* Allow for horizontal scraping and mass automated company domain, and format prediction per company
 * Add Natural Language Processing techniques on titles to discover groups of similar titles to be stuck into same "department".
-This should then be visualised in a graph.
+A department column could be added to the csv and html.

 # Usage